-Because Michigan doesn’t have a specific crime related to urinating in public, an individual may be charged pursuant to state law under the Indecent Exposure statute, under MCL 750.335a or the Disorderly Conduct statute.
+Because Michigan doesn’t have a specific crime related to urinating in public, an individual may be charged pursuant to MCL 750.335a, Michigan’s Indecent Exposure statute, or under the Disorderly Conduct statute.
 This crime has negative connotations which are associated with deviancy or sexual misconduct.
 A conviction on a person’s record leads to undeserved misunderstandings and possibly labels the person as a weirdo or trouble maker.

-Royal Oak, St. Clair Shores, Utica: Areas with heavy bar traffic get most disorderly conduct cases.
+Detroit, Royal Oak, St. Clair Shores, Utica: Areas with active night-life get most disorderly conduct cases.

 In some cases, individuals may be suffering from a medical emergency, and that is why they urinate outside of their home.
 This is especially true for older people, or those with prostate gland problems, who risk serious health complications.
 One such example is a bladder stone which forms when the bladder is not properly emptied.

 The Mayo Clinic provides information regarding the adverse health effects of “holding it.”

 Embarrassment and Stigma Associated with the Crime Indecent Exposure